-Jaw pain, discomfort when chewing, worn teeth and frequent headaches are a few of the common symptoms of a temporomandibular disorder or TMD.
-Commonly called TMJ, a temporomandibular disorder can be the result of a range of factors affecting the function of the bite.
+Jaw pain, discomfort when chewing, worn teeth and frequent headaches are a few of the common symptoms of a temporomandibular joint disorder or TMD.
+Commonly called TMJ, a temporomandibular disorder is the result of a range of factors affecting the function of the bite.

 Many patients who have a bite disorder or TMD also grind their teeth.
 Bruxism can often be the result of a bite that does not allow the teeth to make proper contact, leading to increasing tension in the jaw joints.
 Common signs of teeth grinding can include: